-The LT4356-3 features an adjustable current limit that protects against short circuits or excessive load current.
-During an overcurrent event, the GATE pin is regulated to limit the current sense voltage across the $V{CC}$ and SNS pins to 50mV.
+The LT4356 features an adjustable current limit that protects against short circuits or excessive load current.
+During an overcurrent event, the GATE pin is regulated to limit the current sense voltage across the V{CC} and SNS pins to 50mV.

 An overcurrent fault occurs when the current limit circuitry has been engaged for longer than the time-out delay set by the timer capacitor.
 The GATE pin is then immediately pulled low by a 10mA current to GND turning off the MOSFET.
-The GATE pin stays low until the SHDN pin is pulled low for at least 100μs and pulled high with a slew rate faster than 10V/ms.
+After the fault condition has disappeared and a cool down period has transpired, the GATE pin is allowed to pull back up and turn on the pass transistor.